jcurl/RJCP.DLL.SerialPortStream/BUILD.md

 To skip the manual tests in the Visual Studio IDE, filter with `-Trait:ManualTest`.

-#### 1.3.3 Probable Failing Tests
+#### 1.3.3 Failing Tests on Windows

-When using the Com0Com driver, the following tests are likely to fail:
+When using the Com0Com driver, the following tests will fail (but pass with real hardware):

 * `EvenParityLoopback`
 * `OddParityLoopback`